-- IT 099 Self-Paced Developmental Computer Technology.
+IT 099 - Self-Paced Developmental Computer Technology.
 3 Credits (CR/NC).
 This course will be a self-paced class designed for students who have little computer experience.
 The course will cover the basic concepts of computer hardware and software.
 Once the student gains confidence and experience, he/she will be able to develop a PowerPoint presentation demonstrating basic computer concepts.
-The class will have exercises in word processing, spreadsheets, electronic presentations, electronic mail and the Internet. - IT 101 Fundamentals of Computers.
+The class will have exercises in word processing, spreadsheets, electronic presentations, electronic mail and the Internet.

+IT 100 - Careers in Information Technology.
 3 Credits.
+This course is designed to assist the student in recognizing and identifying specific information technology careers with respect to his/her individual interests and skills.
+The courses and careers offered by MCTC are examined and explored.

+IT 101 - Fundamentals of Computers.
+3 Credits.
 An introduction to computers and the fundamentals of operating systems and software programs.
-Provides hands-on experience with computer applications including word processing, spreadsheets, electronic mail, and the Internet. - IT 107 Fundamentals of the Internet.
+Provides hands-on experience with computer applications including word processing, spreadsheets, electronic mail, and the Internet.

+IT 107 - Fundamentals of the Internet.
 3 Credits.
 This course deals with fundamentals of the Internet.
 Topics considered include electronic mail, sending and receiving data across networks, and navigating the Internet.
-Also included are topics on business and research on the Internet. - IT 115 Introduction to BASIC.
-3 Credits.
-Use of the computer to teach the Visual BASIC language from a problem-oriented approach.
-Emphasis on the professional way to design and write programs with computers.
-(PR: IT 101) - IT 120 Operating Systems I. 4 Credits.
-Introduction to multi-user, multi-tasking network operating systems.
-Focus on installation procedures, security issues, and troubleshooting.
-(PR: IT 101)
+Also included are topics on business and research on the Internet.